Skip to main content

 Anurag Sharma

-We are going to build a full-stack task manager application from scratch.
-Not a toy demo — a real, functional app with authentication, a database, server-side rendering, and deployment.
-By the end, you will have a working app deployed on Vercel that you can actually use daily.
+So here's what we're going to do.
+We'll build a full-stack task manager application from scratch.
+Not a toy demo — a real, working app with authentication, a database, server-side rendering, and deployment.
+By the end, you'll have something running on Vercel that you can actually use every day.
+I think that's the best way to learn any framework: build something you'd actually open on a Monday morning.

 The tech stack: